-I’m sure you know what Google AdSense is and how it works.
-You put Google’s code on your website and they show graphical or text based ads “relevant” to your content.
-The reason I don’t always use it is that you can’t control what’s shown (except for via an “exclude” list that is limited and means you have to constantly be checking your ads to add sites to it).
+I'm sure you know what Google AdSense is and how it works.
+You put Google's code on your website, and they show graphical or text-based ads “relevant” to your content.
+The reason I don't always use it is that you can't control what's shown (except for via an “exclude” list that is limited and means you have to be checking your ads to add sites to it constantly).
 Whether or not I use AdSense on a site has a lot to do with the site topic.

-You’ll need to test it to know which side of the fence your site is going to fall on in terms of relevancy, quality ads and CPM.
+You'll need to test it to know which side of the fence your site is going to fall on regarding relevancy, quality ads, and CPM.

-I’ve written before about the various reasons why you should cloak your affiliate links and that fact that I personally use Eclipse Link Cloaker to do it.
-The reason I’m saying that using link cloaker can help make you more money is simple…
+I've written before about the various reasons why you should cloak your affiliate links and that fact that I use PLP Link Cloaker to do it.
+The reason I'm saying that using link cloaker can help make you more money is simple…

-Second, if an affiliate link changes, I only need to update it in one place (the Eclipse dashboard) to change the affiliate link sitewide.
+Second, if an affiliate link changes, I only need to update it in one place (the PLP dashboard) to modify the affiliate link sitewide.
 This reduces the chances of me having dead affiliate links in past posts when a merchant updates their linking methods or changes networks, etc.